WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an4/an4.25.pli.md

 ---
-title: Brahmacariyasutta - The Spiritual Life
+title: Brahmacariya sutta - The Spiritual Life
 description: The Buddha explains the purpose of the spiritual life.
 fetter: conceit
 tags: an,an4,spiritual life, conceit